stacks-network/docs/_develop/connect/use-with-clarity.md

 With Connect, you can interact with the Stacks 2.0 blockchain.
 You can allow your users to send transactions and interact with smart contracts.

+* TOC
+{:toc}

+## How it works

+For your app's users to be able to execute a smart contract function, they need to sign and broadcast a transaction.
+It's important that users remain control of the private keys that sign these transactions.
+Connect provides an easy-to-use workflow that allows your users to securely sign transactions.

+Connect allows you to open the authenticator with parameters indicating the details of the transaction - like the smart contract address, function name, and specific arguments.
+Your users get the chance to see these details, and then sign and broadcast the transaction in a single click.
+Their transaction will be securely signed and broadcasted onto the Stacks blockchain.
+After this is done, a callback is fired to allow you to update your app.

+## Usage

 <div class="uk-card uk-card-default uk-card-body">
 <h5 class="uk-card-title">Transaction signing is still in progress</h5>
 <p>